General Rules and Classes for Mastergroom Australia.

 MASTERGROOM AUSTRALIA does not condone any type of bullying, hate speech or slander inside or outside the ring or on social media.
 If Bullying has taken place by a contestant to another contestant the complaint must be in writing and if found guilty contestant may be non awarded or banned from entering further Mastergroom Australia events.

-- Dog must be of an age appropriate for completion.
+- Dog must be of an age appropriate for competition.
 Although each dog is individual, the suggested appropriate age is between approximately 1 year and 10 years.

 - Must appear healthy, in good condition and free of infectious disease and parasites.